The Ultimate Travel Guide to Uluwatu

-Located about 45 minutes from Seminyak/Canggu, and about an hour and a half from the airport, the hilly limestone peninsula of Uluwatu is home to some of Bali’s most scenic luxury villas and resorts, beautiful hidden beaches and world-class surf breaks, making it a mecca for surfers worldwide.
+Located about 45 minutes from the airport, and about an hour and a half from Seminyak/Canggu, the hilly limestone peninsula of Uluwatu is home to some of Bali’s most scenic luxury villas and resorts, beautiful hidden beaches and world-class surf breaks, making it a mecca for surfers worldwide.

 There are 2 areas of Uluwatu which are my favorites to stay – The Bukit and Pecatu.
 They’re pretty different, but, even if you stay at one, you can still get to the other pretty easily.
 It takes about 20 minutes to get from the Bukit to Pecatu and vice versa.
 (I’d recommend taxis or renting a motorbike to get around)

 As far as which area is for you, it totally depends on what you want to do during your vacation to Uluwatu!
 If you stay in the Bukit, you have easy access to places like Single Fin, Ulu Cliffhouse, Bingin Beach, and, (in my opinion the best beach in Bali) – Thomas Beach.
 But, if you stay in Pecatu, you have easy access to places like Omnia Dayclub, Sundays Beach Club, and Oneeighty club at The Edge, and you have some of the most famous luxury resorts in the world.